 4. Most Important Places in Florence: Piazza della Signoria

 This beautiful square in the past was not only the site of several historic episodes, but it was also an important center for political affairs.
 It hosts even today some of the major attractions of Florence.
-From here you can easily reach the Uffizi Gallery and Ponte Vecchio, or just admire the important buildings around like Palazzo Vecchio, Palazzo Uguccioni and the Loggia dei Lanzi.
-How not advise you about all the sculptures you can find here, such as the copy of the Michelangelo’s Statue of David (the original is in the Accademia Gallery), Perseus with the Head of Medusa, the magnificent Fountain of Neptune and the Hercules and Caucus.
+From here you can easily reach the Uffizi Gallery and Ponte Vecchio or just admire the important buildings around like Palazzo Vecchio, Palazzo Uguccioni, and the Loggia dei Lanzi.
+How not advise you about all the sculptures you can find here, such as the copy of Michelangelo’s David (the original is in the Accademia Gallery), Perseus with the Head of Medusa, the magnificent Fountain of Neptune and the Hercules and Caucus.

 Palazzo Vecchio is one of the most iconic buildings in Florence.
 This palace overlooking Piazza della Signoria was built during the 12th century.
 It housed the Medici family until they relinquished their power, as the supreme governing body of the city for six centuries.
 Since 1872 Palazzo Vecchio has been hosting the city hall and a museum.
 This place deserves a visit especially for its beautiful frescoes, intricate carving, and tapestries depicting all historical and Biblical events, plus all the painted ceilings, and sculptures.
 In a few words, a wealth of artifacts and artworks.

 This is one of the oldest churches of Florence and is the burial place of the principal members of the Medici family.
 To reach this church you have to move into the main market district.
 The “inventor of perspective”, Filippo Brunelleschi, designed the church in the 15th century, and it represents one of the first examples of ecclesiastical Renaissance architecture.
 Unfortunately, the façade of the church has never seen his completion.
 This is why you could probably consider it a bit rustic, but just try to enter inside and you will experience a “jaw-dropping” because its interior is a pure Reinassance neo-classical artwork!

 7. Palazzo Pitti & Boboli Gardens